wiguo/databricks_llmcup_2024/README.md

 ### Contributions 🙏
+- Created by Bhavya and Wilma
-Contributions, ideas, and feedback are highly encouraged! 🎆
+- Contributions, ideas, and feedback are highly encouraged! 🎆

 ---